Sunday, April 26, 2020

 God may not show his wrath, but we are tested with perseverance, endurance, the will to abide faithfully, and the will to survive.

-We learn to go back to what are essentials for our survival.
-We connect with nature and live in a natural world away from too much noise, stress, and fast-paced living.
+We learn to return to what is essential for our survival.
+We connect with nature and live in a natural world without too much noise, stress, and fast-paced living.

 Take it slow.
 Recognize the wonderful nature around you.
 Touch the soil.
 Go barefoot outdoors.
 Take a deep breath.
 Watch the sunrise and the sunset.
 Have a glimpse of stars and the galaxy.
 Listen to the sound of silence.
 Meditate.
 These are the messages I received and the fulfillment of my heart's desire.

-As we continue to learn how to live in this new world, Easter gives us a message of hope.
-Our hope is that we will adapt to the recent earth's changes.
+As we continue to learn how to live in this new world, a world reshaped by the global crisis, Easter gives us a message of hope.
+We hope we will adapt to the recent changes in the earth.
 We hope to be protected and healed.
 We hope for a better world.
 By God's will and grace, we will hold on.
-Not to surrender, never to give up.
+Not to surrender, and never to give up.
 For our hope is more significant than our worldly desires.
 For our hope is beyond physical.
 It is eternal.

 © 2020 Del Cusay